cockpit-project/cockpit/HACKING.md

 Make a pull request on github.com with your change.
 All changes get reviewed, tested, and iterated on before getting into Cockpit.
 The general workflow is described in the [wiki](https://github.com/cockpit-project/cockpit/wiki/Workflow).
-Don't feel bad if there's multiple steps back and forth asking for changes or tweaks before your change gets in.

 You need to be familiar with git to contribute a change.
 Do your changes on a branch.
 Your change should be one or more git commits that each contain one single logical simple reviewable change, without modifications that are unrelated to the commit message.

+Don't feel bad if there's multiple steps back and forth asking for changes or tweaks before your change gets in.
+If you fix your commits after getting a review, just force-push to your branch -- this will update the pull request automatically.
+Do *not* close it and open a new one; that would destroy the conversation and reviews.

 Cockpit is a designed project.
 Anything that the user will see should have design done first.
 This is done on the wiki and mailing list.